 - Real estate signs are permitted one per lot (i.e. for sale or lease sign);

 - Flags or emblems of political, civic, educational, or religious organization;

-- Signs that indicate “No Trespassing” or “Private Property”, or similar content for the purposes of indicating that public access is not permitted, and do not exceed 0.28 sq. m.
+- “No Trespassing” or “Private Property”, or similar content for the purposes of indicating that public access is not permitted, and do not exceed 0.28 sq. m.
 (3 sq. ft.( in area;

 - Historical plaques or markers authorized by Council including non-advertising memorial signs, commemorative signs, and corner stones, either built in or attached to a building or structure;

 - Bulletin Boards not exceeding 5.48 sq. m.
 (18 sq. ft.) in area